kim-sanghoon/modify-mashup/data/README.md

     - `increase` (optional, only shown in numeric-type actions)

     - `decrease` (optional, only shown in numeric-type actions)

+- List `device` (mandatory)

+    This list contains the related IoT devices to the action.
+An element of the list shall be an entity of `devices` Dialogflow entities.

 ### Test Code
 ```python